Bali vs Thailand: Which is Best for Your Next Trip?

 Bali

-One of my favourite things about Bali is that the skyline is often dominated by the island’s mighty volcanoes.
-There are three and I love seeing them in the distance while exploring the island.
+One of my favourite things about Bali is how often you’ll spot the island’s mighty volcanoes on the skyline.
+There are three of them, and I always love catching sight of one in the distance while I’m out exploring.

 There is also a more rural part of Bali too which is close to the volcanoes and is filled with more jungle and rice fields.
 Places like Sidemen are where you’ll find Bali’s iconic bamboo homes too!